benjamin-elusers/HT-qDotblot/README.md

 ### HT-qDotblot: An app for quantifying signals from dot-blot of 96-wellplate

+This repository contains a python application named **HT-qDotblot**.
-A python application **HT-qDotblot**  is a Qt-based (PySide6) desktop application designed for quantitative analysis of 96-well dot blot images.
+It is a Qt-based (PySide6) desktop application designed for quantitative analysis of 96-well dot-blot images.
 Dot-blot is a high-throughput, quantitative method designed for the rapid and efficient analysis of protein expression levels.

 This application allows you to load your dot-blot image and define a grid over the wells of the blot image.